Hong Kong: Double Tax Treaties

-Prior to the agreement, royalties received by a Hong Kong resident from a Belgian source not attributable to a permanent establishment in Belgium were subject to a Belgian withholding tax at 15% on the gross amount of royalties less a 15% fixed deduction.
+Before the December 2003 agreement, royalties received by a Hong Kong resident from a Belgian source not attributable to a permanent establishment in Belgium were subject to a Belgian withholding tax at 15% on the gross amount of royalties less a 15% fixed deduction.
 Under the Agreement, the Belgian withholding tax has been reduced to 5% of the gross amount of royalties (without the 15% fixed deduction).
 In the case of interest received by a Hong Kong resident that arises in Belgium and which is not attributable to a permanent establishment in Belgium, the Belgian withholding tax has been reduced from 15% of the gross amount of interest to 10% under the Agreement.

 Profits from international shipping transport earned by Hong Kong residents that arise in Belgium which were subject to income tax in Belgium are exempted under the Agreement.
 "The Agreement also formalises the tax relief being offered by the two tax authorities at present, thus providing a further level of certainty and stability to existing and potential investors alike," Mr Ma said.